 - OASIS CAP v1.2 IPAWS Profile Version 1.0

 - CAP to EAS Implementation Guide

-The IPAWS CAP profile’s open standard will facilitate manufacturing by multiple suppliers and will ensure interoperability among alert and warning systems at the Federal and State levels and across different alert delivery systems.
-For additional questions, please contact the IPAWS Program Management Office (PMO) at firstname.lastname@example.org.
+The IPAWS CAP profile’s open standard will facilitate manufacturing by multiple suppliers and will ensure interoperability among alert and warning systems at the Federal and state levels and across different alert delivery systems.
+For additional questions, please contact the IPAWS PMO at IPAWS@fema.dhs.gov.

 System developers are also invited to participate in webinars.
 To receive webinar invitations please subscribe to our "Vendor" distribution list by emailing IPAWS@fema.dhs.gov requesting to be added.